Trivivium/devops-2k20/report/REPORT.md

 Our way of monitoring was proactive with Prometheus collecting metrics and Grafana for the overview through a dashboard.
+It was more application-centric where we measured:

+- response times
-It was more application-centric where we measured response times, the number of HTTP requests in total and whether the application was up.
-Primarily, the focus was on the SLA and maintaining the requirements.
+- the number of HTTP requests in total
+- whether the application was up.

+Primarily, the focus was on the [SLA](../SLA.md) and comply with the requirements we set forth.

 Whitebox monitoring was also useful to us as it enabled us to focus on what's inside the system.
-We exposed the metrics that we wanted to and then Prometheus would pull the metrics to our monitoring/logging server.
+We exposed the metrics that we wanted, and utilized Prometheus to pull these metrics into our monitoring/logging system.
 We made an extra metric that would count requests for each endpoint and return which method that had been called.
-In a real-life system, it is proven useful to know which page or part of the system that gets visited the most.
+In a real-life system, it is proven useful to know which page or part of the system that gets visited the most for a variety of reasons.
+It can give insight in how the system is used, but also potential bottlenecks and areas where performance improvements are of higher importance.
 We used active monitoring to determine whether our system was up or down.
-Active monitoring also enabled us to actively validate the SLA that we had set.
+Active monitoring also enabled us to actively validate our SLA compliance.

-Retrospectively, an approach that combined both passive and active monitoring would have offered the highest degree of quality assurance because issues would then be detected in real-time.
-Furthermore, another thing we deemed we should have done more in-depth was infrastructure monitoring, as we experienced problems concerning disk space on our server.
-Consequently, we experienced fatal errors.

 ### Logging

+The following image show a screenshot of the available information exposed by Kibana.
+On the top we can see the total amount of requests over time, where each block symbolizes a 3 hour timeslot.
+Below we can see a live timeline of events logged in the system.
+Worth noting is the powerful querying engine that is accessible in the left side of the screen.
+This makes it easy to find specific entries throughout recorded history.

 ![Kibana Monitoring](./images/Kibana_Logging.png)

-The image illustrates the view of what our logging looks like in Kibana.

 The logs were sent from our application to ElasticSearch that is on our other server.